nybell/drugsets/README.md

 * `.gsa.sets.genes.out` contains information on significant drug gene sets after Bonferroni correction, and the genes in each gene set

 #### Enrichment analysis
-* `enrich.OUT.txt` contains the results from the enrichment analysis for every drug category tested
+* `lnreg.[GROUP].[OUT].csv` contains the results from the enrichment analysis for every drug category tested
-* `enrich.bonf.OUT.txt` contains the results from the enrichment analysis for drug significant after Bonferroni correction
+* `lnreg.BONF.[GROUP].[OUT].csv` contains the results from the enrichment analysis for drug significant after Bonferroni correction

 Both enrichment output files contain the same columns:
 * `GROUP` the drug category tested
-* `MWU` Wilcoxon Mann Whitney U statistic from a one-tailed test whether the p-values in the group are lower then the p-values for drugs not in the group
+* `BETA` Beta value from the dependent linear regression model of the effect of group (e.g., which ATC III code a drug has) on the Z-statistic of the drug from the drug gene-set analysis run in MAGMA
+* `SIGMA` Sigma value from the dependent linear regression model
+* `T` Test statistic from the hypothesis H0: Bgroup = 0 (i.e., testing the null hypothesis that the Beta for a drug group is equal to 0)
-* `P` p-value from the Wilcoxon Mann Whitney U test
+* `P` Two-tailed p-value from the T statistic
-* `AUC` Area under the enrichment curve for drugs in the group tested for enrichment, as described [here](https://www.nature.com/articles/s41598-017-12325-3)

 # Support